-A route to the summit of Yr Wyddfa (Snowdon) beginning at the small village of Rhyd Ddu
+A route to the summit of Yr Wyddfa beginning at the small village of Rhyd Ddu

-The Rhyd Ddu Path is one of two routes to the summit of Yr Wyddfa (Snowdon) that ascend the western slopes of the Snowdon massif.
+The Rhyd Ddu Path is one of two routes to the summit of Yr Wyddfa that ascend the western slopes of the Yr Wyddfa massif.
 It offers striking mountain scenery, especially towards Moel Hebog and the hills of Nantlle.

 The first mile climbs gradually along the old track that served the Bwlch Cwm Llan slate quarry before ascending steeply over rocky terrain to Llechog ridge.
 The path follows the ridge towards Bwlch Main before the final climb to the summit.